articles

 Author

-Whenever this happens, he’ll ask me: “Do you believe now that I have the fate of a dragon?
+Whenever this happens, he’ll ask me, “Do you believe now that I have the fate of a dragon?
 My mother came to believe it because it just always happens.”

-When my husband was a little boy, he had one dream that would repeat: “In my dream I saw snakes.
-Lots of them.”
-He had this dream so often that he decided to go to a Chinese fortune teller (算命).
-The fortune teller asked him: “Are the snakes small or big?”
-My husband replied: “They are huge.”
-The fortune teller says: “These aren’t snakes.
+The fortune teller said, “These aren’t snakes.
 These are dragons.
 You have the destiny of a dragon.
 That’s why every time you travel or take on an important task, it rains.
 Rain is connected to a dragon’s fate.”

 Have you ever been to a fortune teller?